Electric Vehicle Concepts 50 year electric conversion time line

 The Manzanita Charger will adjust up to 340 volts. $3000

-You need an transmission adapter and motor coupling. $1500 Front adapter plate and pulleys may be needed for AC and power steering. $500
+You need an transmission adapter and motor coupling. $1500 Front adapter plate and pulleys may be needed for Air Conditioning and power steering. $500 Lots of fabrication labor.

-Need a proper fuel gauge Link Pro. $300
+Need a proper battery fuel gauge with shunt to read amps, Link Pro. $300

 Soliton DC controller with Manzanita charger behind the front seat.
 All lithium LiPO4 batteries in the trunk.